Own-Data-Privateer/hoardy-adb/README.md

 Well, technically speaking, Android OS also has automatic scheduled non-interactive backup service `bmgr` --- which can be controlled via Android settings menu and `adb shell bmgr help`, that does per-app backups and restores.
 Internally, `bmgr` service also generates `.ab` files and then either uploads them to Google --- which is the default and the only option available through the settings menu --- or stores them locally under `/data/data/com.android.localtransport/files/` --- which requires root to access.
-On old Android versions you could ask `bmgr` to do a backup to an SD card directly from the settings menu, but Google removed that functionality to force users to use Cloud-based backups.
+On old Android versions you could ask `bmgr` to make a backup to an SD card directly from the settings menu, but Google removed that functionality to force users to use Cloud-based backups.

 So, basically, according to Google (and Samsung, which ship with their own `bmgr`-like service in parallel with `bmgr`), to restore to a previous state of an app, or to migrate between phones you now apparently have to upload all your data to their servers in plain-text for their convenient data-mining and selling of your data to interested third parties.
 Google even went as far as to hide `adb backup` subcommand from their official Android documentation: compare the [old manual for `adb`](https://web.archive.org/web/20180426100826/https://developer.android.com/studio/command-line/adb) with the [current one](https://web.archive.org/web/20240129131223/https://developer.android.com/tools/adb), Control+F for "backup".